 Use a Cash Envelope System for easy budgeting and help in taking control of your spending.

-All of our debt is paid on line then we use cash for things like groceries, medical co-pays, date nights, family activities, gifts, etc. We have a gas envelope but actually use our bank card for purchases.
+All of our debt is paid on line then we use cash for things like groceries, date nights, family activities, gifts, etc. We have a gas envelope but actually use our bank card for purchases.
 I keep track of our 2 week budget for gas and any money that wasn’t used goes into the envelope to carry over to the next pay period.
 When we take a road trip we already have the extra money available.
-It’s just much easier to use a card than cash for gas.
+It’s just much easier to use a credit card than cash for gas.

 Step 2 is to budget the cash you need for each envelope.
-For example we have $400 budgeted for food every 2 weeks, $200 for gas, $100 for medical co-pays, $100 date nights, you get the idea.
+For example we budget $400 for food every 2 weeks, $200 for gas, $100 for medical, $140 for date nights.
+You get the idea.
 These amounts are just an example of what works for our family, your family will be different.

 I love these Cash Envelopes!
 They’re really sturdy and they were easy to stitch.
 Let me know any tips you have.

 Pin it for later: